RamadityaK/Ramas-Brain/content/Projects/Baja New Member Project/Lessons/Lesson 1 - Getting Started.md

 It’s good etiquette in a PR to consolidate PR changes into waves of commits.
 So on your first round of PR, you squash all your changes into a new commit called “PR CHANGES 1” or something.

-## Your First Ticket!
+## Your Tasks!
-Now, it's time y'all to pick your first ticket!
+Let's now divy up your tasks!